rustic-rs/rustic/config/README.md

 **NOTE**: There are the following restrictions:

-- Not all options are available as environment variables or commandline arguments.
-There are also commandline options which cannot be set in the profile TOML files.
+- Not all options are available as environment variables or command line arguments.
+There are also command line options which cannot be set in the profile TOML files.
 - You can overwrite values, but for most values, you cannot "unset" them on a higher priority level.